mymoid/mymoid-js/packages/api/README.md

 For detailed instructions on getting started with the MYMOID JavaScript API SDK, please refer to our [developer's portal](https://developers.mymoid.com).

+For a complete reference of the API, please refer to our [API reference](https://developers.mymoid.com/api-reference).

+For a complete reference of the SDK, please refer to our [SDK Documentation](https://mymoid.github.io/mymoid-js/api/).

 ## Getting Started

 ### Installation